 CRSFP is aligned with the ORSR 2021-2025 Strategic Plan, which has an ambitious set of goals to get South Australians moving.
-One of the priorities of the Strategic Plan is places and spaces that encourage, and support movement, play and performance that are accessible to all.
+One of the priorities of the Strategic Plan is accessible places and spaces that encourage and support movement, play and performance.